2008–09 Australian bushfire season: February

-On 7 February, Victoria experienced one of the worst fire day conditions on record.
+On 7 February, Victoria experienced the worst fire day conditions on record.
 Several locations recorded the highest temperatures since records began over 150 years ago, including Melbourne which recorded a temperature of 46.4 °C, the hottest ever recorded in an Australian capital city.
 The dry conditions and high temperatures were paired with strong wind gusts of 100–120 km/h and by mid afternoon hundreds of fires were burning throughout the state.
 Small spot and grass fires burnt in various locations throughout the Greater Melbourne area, with many outlying suburbs/towns being affected by fires, particularly to the east and northeast.

 173 people died and 414 were injured.
 3,500+ buildings were destroyed including 2,029 houses.
 7,562 people were displaced.
 Areas most affected included Kinglake, Marysville and surrounding areas, many areas in Western Victoria and towns south and southeast of Morwell in West Gippsland.
 The fires burnt 450,000+ hectares of land across Victoria in total.